madfish-solutions/quipuswap-farming/test.md

     - should mint QS GOV tokens as harvest fee to referrer (in case when user have referrer);
     - should mint QS GOV tokens as harvest fee to zero address (in case when user does not have referrer);
     - should calculate and stake tokens from farm's name as withdrawal fee with decimals (like 4.2%);
-    - should withdraw single FA1.2 token;
+    - ✅ should withdraw single FA1.2 token;
-    - should withdraw LP FA1.2 token;
+    - ✅ should withdraw LP FA1.2 token;
     - should withdraw single FA2 token;
     - should withdraw LP FA2 token;
+    - should withdraw tokens to the specified receiver;
+    - should withdraw all with 0 amount parameter passed;
     - should change current delegated for the next candidate if votes were redistributed.

 12. `harvest`: